Maroc-OS/MT_CFLite/README.md

 The same thing as original one from APPLE.

-libdispatch.a library was included and it's not related to this licence, it's licenced under "Apache Licence"
+***libdispatch.a*** pre-built library was included and it's not related to this licence, it's licenced under "Apache Licence"